 An exclusive look at how Disney Consumer Products is leveraging new content to capture a greater share of the lucrative boys’ market worldwide.

-Viacom International Media Networks has announced a raft of new sales for its series in France.
+Viacom International Media Networks has signed a raft of third-party for its Nickelodeon kids' animation and live-action portfolio.

 ©2014 ADVANSTAR COMMUNICATIONS INC. All rights reserved.